Learn to Ride holiday for adult beginners and novices

 Relaxed guiding and instruction on this learn to ride trail

 The instruction and guidance we offer is relaxed, friendly and informal.
 The horses are patient and understanding.
-By the end of an Onto the Trail many riders will have significantly increased in confidence and be happy with all the basics.
+By the end of a Learn to Ride trail many riders will have significantly increased in confidence and be happy with all the basics.

 Fitness and weight